Previous dayMarch 17, 2026Next day

 67.8 km---✓ ReviewedUSGS →

-On March 17, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 11 km WNW of Tyonek, Alaska at 19:34 UTC.
-At a depth of 67.8 km, the event was shallow crustal.
-The epicenter is at 61.111°, -151.336°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 19:34 UTC on March 17, 2026, a magnitude 2.3 tremor occurred 11 km WNW of Tyonek, Alaska.
+The event originated approximately 67.8 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 61.111°N, -151.336°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17